 1979 Honda XL500S – Engine

-The first issue I had with getting the engine back into the frame was that there were no engine bolts and mounting hardware in the box of parts that came with the bike.
+The first issue I had, with getting the engine back into the frame, was that there were no engine bolts and mounting hardware in the box of parts that came with the bike.
 Ebay was able to help with that and a complete set turned up within a week from the US.
-The next issue was trying to hold the engine in the frame to get one of the bolts in and because the engine is structurally part of the frame, this was quite hard to do.
+The next issue was trying to place the engine into the frame and because the engine is really heavy and structurally part of the frame, this was quite hard to do.
 The only way I could get it to work was to have a few beers and then use a tie down strap to raise the engine up off the lift and then ratchet it up into position.
 Once the engine was mounted in the frame, one of the old seat brackets had to be cut off to allow for the new air cleaner to fit and the throttle cable, at the top of the carburettor, just cleared the frame nicely.

 When I got the bike the engine was complete but didn’t have the correct kickstart lever and only had the header pipe for the exhaust system.
 I found out (the hard way via an idiot ebay trader) that the kickstart levers came in 2 spline sizes – 19mm and 16mm depending on what year you have.
 My 1979 has the 16mm splined lever.
 These bikes have a lot of compression as standard and use an automatic decompressor cable system to allow for easier starting but if you use the wrong lever the kickstart shaft can actually break.
 Also you need the leverage of the correct kickstart to make it easier to kick over and once you have adjusted the decompressor correctly, you shouldn’t have too many problems starting the engine.
 It took honda another 3 years before they had an electric start 500 single, the FT500.